-A bedtime routine is a great way to ensure that your preschooler gets enough sleep.
-Here are a few things to keep in mind when establishing one:
+A bedtime routine is a great way to help your preschooler get enough sleep.
+Here are a few things to keep in mind when creating one:

 - Include a winding-down period during the half hour before bedtime.